All ingredients are individually packaged, but our central facility

-Heat canola oil in a medium pan over medium heat.
+Heat canola oil in a medium pan over medium heat, 5 minutes.

 Combine mayonnaise and 2 tsp. water in a mixing bowl.
 Place chicken breading in another mixing bowl.

-Dip one chicken breast in mayonnaise-water mixture, then in chicken breading, coating completely.
-Shake off any excess and place on a plate.
+Dip one chicken breast in mayonnaise-water mixture, then coat completely in chicken breading, shaking off any excess.
 Repeat with second chicken breast.

 Fry the Chicken

-Lay chicken breasts away from you in hot oil and cook, flipping every 3-5 minutes, until golden brown and chicken reaches a minimum internal temperature of 165 degrees, 10-14 minutes.
+Lay chicken breasts away from you in hot oil and flip every 3-5 minutes until golden brown and chicken reaches a minimum internal temperature of 165 degrees, 10-14 minutes.

 Transfer chicken to towel-lined plate.
-Rest chicken at least 5 minutes.
+Rest at least 5 minutes.

 Cook the Corn

-Season with a pinch of salt and pepper.
-Remove to a plate.
+Transfer corn to a plate and season with a pinch of salt and pepper.

 Wipe pot clean and reserve.

 Return pot used to cook corn to medium heat.
 Add green onions (reserve a pinch for garnish) and remaining cream and bring to a simmer.
-Stir often until gravy thickens enough to coat the back of a spoon, 3-5 minutes.
+Once simmering, stir often until slightly thickened, 3-5 minutes.

 Remove from burner and swirl in remaining butter.
 Season with a pinch of pepper.

-Plate dish as pictured on front of card, pouring gravy over chicken, and garnishing chicken and potatoes with reserved green onions.
+Plate dish as pictured on front of card, pouring gravy over chicken and garnishing potatoes with reserved green onions.
 Bon appétit!